halleluujahh/Ecommerce_Project/README.md

 Feel free to contribute by forking this repository, making some changes, and submitting pull requests.

 ## License

-Source code is for SWP391 coursework
+This project is developed for educational purposes.

 ## Authors